You’ve just poured your heart and soul into creating an epic blog post your audience will love.

-Publishing a blog post and quickly moving on to the next one is a waste of your efforts.
+Publishing a blog post and quickly moving on to the next one wastes your efforts.
 Doing so will minimize the impact of your content and its true potential.

-If you want to increase the exposure and circulation of your blog content, implement the following 14 tactics I’ve found to be insanely effective.
+If you want to increase the exposure and circulation of your blog content, implement the following 14 tactics we’ve found to be insanely effective.

 1. Reread the final product

-Should be an obvious one…but I need to mention it.
+It should be an obvious one…but we need to mention it.

 Sometimes, it’s not even spelling/grammar but formatting or some other issue that slips past me.

-You should be using spellcheck, obviously, or even a service such as Grammarly.
+Obviously, you should be using spellcheck or even a service such as Grammarly.
 However, nothing substitutes the proofreading services of a trained professional.

 Most pros have a process they follow when proofreading a document.